Kianoush-h/WIFI-listener-and-Desktop-Notifier/README.md

-However, with your Wi-Fi network being so ubiquitous, you may begin to lose track of everything that’s connected, or worse, notice things that don’t belong.
-There may even be users who have tried to connect to your Wi-Fi network without your permission or knowledge
+However, with your WiFi network being so ubiquitous, you may begin to lose track of everything that’s connected, or worse, notice things that don’t belong.
+There may even be users who have tried to connect to your Wi-Fi network without your permission or knowledge.